KLOK (AM)

 KLOK (1170 kHz "Punjabi Radio USA 1170 AM") is a commercial AM radio station based in San Jose, California, that broadcasts Punjabi-language talk shows and music.
 It serves the San Francisco Bay Area and has focused on programming for the South Asian community since June 2009.

 By day, KLOK is powered at 50,000 watts, the maximum for American AM stations.
 At night, it reduces power to 9,000 watts.
-It uses a directional antenna in the daytime, helping it cover most of the Bay Area.
+It uses a directional antenna all day, helping it cover most of the Bay Area.

 History

 E.L.
 Barker founded KLOK and began broadcasting on October 13, 1946.
 Initially, the station broadcast with a 5,000-watt daytime signal, later adding a 1,000-watt nighttime signal in 1952.
 The power increased to 10,000 watts in the daytime and 5,000 watts in the night time on June 29, 1964.
 Mr. Barker sold KLOK Radio to Davis Broadcasting (which later became the Weaver Davis Fowler Corporation) in 1967.
 On August 10, 1969, KLOK increased the daytime power to its current 50,000 watts.
 These historical dates were memorialized on a plaque near the entrance of the station's former studios and transmitter site on South King Road in San Jose.

 In the late 1960s and 1970s, the station broadcast "oldies" pop music, eventually switching to Adult Contemporary.
 By the early 1980s, KLOK's parent company also owned KLOK-FM (San Francisco), KWIZ (Santa Ana), and KFIG (Fresno).
 According to Ad Week, all five stations eventually shared the same stunt format, a "Yes/No Radio" format, which was developed by KLOK Executive VP and GM, Bill Weaver.
 This allowed the station to leverage branding, advertising, and jingles by JAM Creative Productions until August 1988.
 In this format, listeners would respond to the "KLOK Yes/No Music Poll" by calling into the station and voting "Yes" if they would like the song added to the playlist or "No" to have a certain song removed from the playlist.
 The last song played on KLOK as an Adult Contemporary station was "When Will I See You Again" by The Three Degrees.